Holiday in the Park: Former locations

-Re-imaginations
+As of 2025, 10 legacy Six Flags parks no longer run Holiday in the Park.

+Alternate versions

 Winter Lights

 Six Flags operated Winter Lights at Six Flags Great Adventure for the 2002-2003 and 2003–2004 seasons in November through January.
 It was a drive through (like the previous incarnation of Safari Off Road Adventure called Six Flags Wild Safari) with Christmas lights along the road and also with holiday rides, food, and shops.

-Holiday in the Park Lights!
+Holiday in the Park Lights

-In 2020, due to the COVID-19 pandemic and state limitations, Six Flags Great America, Six Flags New England and Six Flags Discovery Kingdom operated Holiday in the Park Lights!.
+In 2020, due to the COVID-19 pandemic and state limitations, Six Flags Great America, Six Flags New England and Six Flags Discovery Kingdom operated Holiday in the Park Lights.
 The event was specifically a light show only, with no rides operating.
 At Six Flags Great America, the park also ran shows during the event.

 The event re-operated one last time at Six Flags Great America for the 2021 season with the re-operation of some rides, indoor theater venues, along with the Drive-Thru experience.
 The event ran from November through December.
 After this, the event was completely cut out for the 2022 season, with no word on if the event will ever happen again.
 At Six Flags New England, the lights-only event also ran for the last time from November through January.